NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 DM Nutrient (mg) = Raw Nutrient (mg/100g) × [100 / (100 − Moisture%)] × Ingredient Weight (g) / 100

-Practical Implications: Raw chicken breast at 74% moisture has only 26g of actual dry matter per 100g fed.
-If the engine compared the wet-weight zinc content directly to the NRC daily target, it would flag a zinc deficiency on almost every meal—even when the dog is meeting requirements.
-The DM conversion eliminates this class of false alarm entirely.
+Practical Implications: Raw chicken breast at 74% moisture has only 26g of dry matter per 100g fed.
+If the engine compared the wet-weight zinc content against the NRC day-to-day target, it would flag a zinc deficiency in many cases even when the dog is closer to target.
+DM conversion reduces that “wet vs dry” mismatch.

 Why This Matters in Practice